Temporal Pooling Strategies for Training-Free Anomalous Sound Detection with Self-Supervised Audio Embeddings: Results and Discussion

-The effectiveness of individual pooling strategies varies across embeddings. \Ac{rdp} is particularly effective for BEATs and Dasheng embeddings, where it yields the largest performance improvements among all evaluated methods.
-In contrast, \ac{rdp} is less effective for OpenL3, for which \ac{gem} pooling achieves the highest performance.
-Similarly, for \ac{eat} embeddings, \ac{gem} pooling consistently outperforms the alternative strategies.
-Although \ac{gwrp} has previously been explored for spectrogram-based representations, its effectiveness in embedding-based training-free \ac{asd} has not been systematically assessed.
-In this setting, it provides moderate improvements but generally falls short of \ac{gem} pooling and \ac{rdp}.
-Across all evaluated embeddings, the proposed hybrid \ac{rdp}+\ac{gem} strategy achieves performance comparable to the best embedding-specific method, indicating that it offers a robust and reliable choice when an embedding-agnostic pooling strategy is required or no prior knowledge is available.
+The effectiveness of pooling strategies varies across embeddings. \Ac{rdp} yields the highest average performance for BEATs and Dasheng embeddings.
+In contrast, \ac{rdp} is less effective for OpenL3, where \ac{gem} pooling performs best.
+Similarly, \ac{gem} pooling achieves the highest average performance for \ac{eat} embeddings. \Ac{gwrp} improves the average performance over mean pooling but generally achieves lower performance than \ac{gem} and \ac{rdp}.
+Across all embeddings, the hybrid \ac{rdp}+\ac{gem} variant does not consistently outperform either \ac{gem} or \ac{rdp} individually, but achieves average performance comparable to the strongest individual pooling strategy for each embedding model.

-Importantly, all observed improvements are achieved without modifying the embedding model, anomaly scoring formulation, or evaluation protocol.
-This suggests that embedding-based training-free \ac{asd} systems are constrained not only by representation quality but also by suboptimal temporal aggregation.
-In other words, temporal pooling represents a previously under-examined design choice with measurable impact in the \ac{asd} pipeline.
-Revisiting this single architectural component yields gains comparable in magnitude to differences observed between commonly used embedding models.
+The attention-based pooling baseline yielded mixed results across embeddings and did not provide consistent improvements over temporal mean pooling.
+While attention pooling occasionally yielded substantial improvements for individual embedding--dataset combinations (e.g., increasing the development/evaluation scores from 64.22/63.25 to 69.39/65.33 on DCASE2022 using BEATs embeddings), it also degraded performance in other cases (e.g., from 58.40/60.28 to 59.24/54.92 on DCASE2024 using the same embeddings).
+Consequently, attention pooling underperformed all training-free pooling strategies on average.
+This may be because optimizing temporal weights using metadata-defined classification objectives encourages the model to emphasize metadata-discriminative rather than anomaly-discriminative temporal regions.
+For example, in DCASE2024, machine-specific background noise may correlate with the metadata labels while carrying no information about anomalies, leading the attention mechanism to focus on these background characteristics instead of anomaly-relevant acoustic events.
+In contrast, the proposed training-free pooling strategies yielded statistically significant performance improvements across embeddings and datasets.